Stop killing IPOB members, Ohanaeze warns security agencies

 The apex Igbo socio-cultural organization, Ohanaeze Ndigbo Worldwide, has warned security agencies against the silent killing of Biafra agitators and members of the Indigenous People of Biafra, IPOB.

-Ohanaeze which gave the warning in a strong- worded statement said injustice, marginalized and Igbophobia might consume Nigeria if unchecked.
+Ohanaeze which gave the warning in a strong-worded statement said injustice, marginalization, and Igbophobia might consume Nigeria if unchecked.

-The warning is coming on the heels of Friday’s killing of IPOB members on peaceful protest in Aba.
+The warning is coming on the heels of Friday’s killing of IPOB members at a peaceful protest in Aba.

-The unarmed Biafra agitators were demanding the release of Nnamdi Kanu when security operatives allegedly opened fire at them, killing no fewer than five of them.
+The unarmed Biafra agitators were demanding the release of Nnamdi Kanu when security operatives allegedly opened fire on them, killing no fewer than five of them.

 Ohanaeze said that both the apex Igbo body and IPOB, are on the same page that Ndigbo are being unjustly persecuted in Nigeria, and need freedom, but only differ on the mode of achieving the freedom.

-The statement read in part:”While we are still in one week mourning and in sackcloth for the five boys or the “minimal casualty” by Mustapha Mohammed Bala boys at Aba during a peaceful protest for the release of Mazi Nnamdi Kanu, another Yakub Yahaya is using his office to issue a profiling threat to the IPOB.
+The statement read in part: “While we are still in one-week mourning and sackcloth for the five boys or the “minimal casualty” by Mustapha Mohammed Bala boys at Aba during a peaceful protest for the release of Mazi Nnamdi Kanu, another Yakub Yahaya is using his office to issue a profiling threat to the IPOB.

 “Even when the previous calls on the Presidency appear to have fallen on deaf ears, we still remind President Muhammadu Buhari, and the Commander in Chief of the Armed Forces to rein in the Chief of Army Staff, Lt.
 General Yakub Yahaya from his selective threat to the IPOB.

-” Such a selective profiling is enough considering the hundreds of lives that have been neutralised through the Bala concept of minimal casualties.”
+” Such a selective profiling is enough considering the hundreds of lives have been neutralized through the Bala concept of minimal casualties.”

 Ohanaeze expressed rage over the use of brute force against IPOB members who are only calling for a redress of the obvious oppression against the Igbo.